themosis/documentation/form.md

 ### By group

 By default, a form instance is organizing all attached fields to a `default` group.
 Think of a form group as a form section containing its own inner fields.
+At render time, each group is also contained in its own div element.

-> See organizing form fields for more information about form groups.
+> See [organizing form fields](#organizing-form-fields) for more information about form groups.

 The repository also provides a method where you can grab a collection of fields by their group name using the `getFieldsByGroup` method and passing the group name as the argument: